Opposites attract: Add drama to your room without cluttering the stage

-The fabric covering the two loveseats in the far seating area features sapphire blue ikat motifs laid over an off-white background.
-The off-white color lightens the tone of the room and amplifies the limited natural light that streams through the patio windows.
 The goal in designing this room was to show respect for the formal features of the room—the high ceiling, crown molding, Ionic columns, chandeliers, portrait, and antique furniture—without allowing the room to feel stuffy.
-So we couldn’t go casual, but we did need to find ways to make the room feel comfortable and welcoming.
+The challenge was to make the room feel comfortable and welcoming but not casual.

 Annie Guest Design